 For example, while CBD topical creams are an excellent aid for many skin conditions, products can be alcohol based, which means depending on your specific condition, it could make things worse rather than better.

-Stop & Smell the Roses was the first Ontario CBD retailer.
 If you still have questions about which CBD products you should be purchasing, contact us!
 We’re happy to help.